MASSHUU12/godot-yat/README.md

 YAT stands for Yet Another Terminal, which allows you to add your own commands to cheat, debug, or anything else.
 This add-on allows you to create custom commands with support for displaying windows.

+> [!NOTE]
+> This project is in the early stages of development.
+Many things may be added, removed or changed.
+>
+> However, the basic functions work properly and are usable.

 ## Prerequisites

 -   [.NET SDK 7](https://dotnet.microsoft.com/en-us/download)